scrtlabs/SecretNetwork/docs/run-full-node-mainnet.md

 <your-node-id>@<your-public-ip>:26656
 ```

-So if someone wants to add you ass a peer have the add the above address to teir `persistent_peers` in their `~/.enigmad/config/config.toml`.
+So if someone wants to add you ass a peer have the add the above address to their `persistent_peers` in their `~/.enigmad/config/config.toml`.
 And if someone wants to use you from their `enigmacli` then have them run:

 ```bash